BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nl.md

 ### <a href="https://www.wowhead.com/spell=328204/vanquishers-hammer" data-wowhead="spell=328204"></a>

 ---
-This is a very flexible and strong priority target damage ability, this should generally be used to force proc Avenging Wrath to make AoE healing easier to deal with or if there is no healing required for the next 30 seconds then use it on cooldown.
+This is a very flexible and strong priority target damage ability, this should generally be used to force proc Avenging Wrath to make AoE healing situations easier to deal with or if there is no healing required for the next 30 seconds then use it on cooldown.

 ### <a href="https://www.wowhead.com/spell=324631/fleshcraft" data-wowhead="spell=324631"></a>